Ricardo-Santo/Project/README.md

 1. **Extract**: Collects daily stock prices and company overview for JVA using Alpha Vantage API.
 2. **Transform**: Creates star schema tables (`dim_empresa`, `dim_indicador`, `dim_tempo`, `fact_cotacoes`, `fact_indicadores`).
 3. **Load**: Inserts the transformed data into a PostgreSQL database.
-Database is hosted in render.com for a month.
 4. **Model** (optional): dbt can be used to create additional models (e.g., average monthly price).
 5. **Visualize** (optional): Dashboards can be created in Power BI.